joomlatools/joomlatools-pages/README.md

 ### Why Joomlatools Pages?

-For the rebuild of Joomlatools.com we needed a solution that allowed us to easily include static content into the site.
-Using Joomla modules would make the site very hard to manage and comes with many challenges.
+For the rebuild of [Joomlatools.com](http://joomlatools.test/blog/services/introducing-our-brand-new-website) we needed a solution that allowed us to easily include and update static content into our site.
+Using Joomla modules would make the site very hard to manage.
 Pages solves this in an elegant and  simple way, and not to mention it's super fast too!

 ### Who is Joomlatools Pages for?